AGSweeney/EthernetIP-Scale/README.md

 **For detailed component documentation, see [components/lldp/README.md](components/lldp/README.md).**

+**LLDP Source Code**: The LLDP CIP object implementations (`ciplldpmanagement.c`, `ciplldpdatatable.c`) are based on code from the [OpENer LLDP branch](https://github.com/EIPStackGroup/OpENer/tree/LLDP), Copyright (c) 2024, Rockwell Automation, Inc. These files have been modified for ESP32-P4 platform integration, including thread-safe access, FreeRTOS timer integration, and NVS configuration storage.
+The ESP32-specific platform code (raw socket, frame building, TLV decoding) was developed for this project.

 ## Web Interface

 Access the web interface at `http://<device-ip>/` after the device has obtained an IP address.